argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

 !!! important
     If your CMP command runs too long, the command will be killed, and the UI will show an error.
 The CMP server respects the timeouts set by the `server.repo.server.timeout.seconds` and `controller.repo.server.timeout.seconds` items in `argocd-cm`.
 Increase their values from the default of 60s.

     Each CMP command will also independently timeout on the `ARGOCD_EXEC_TIMEOUT` set for the CMP sidecar.
 The default is 90s.
 So if you increase the repo server timeout greater than 90s, be sure to set `ARGOCD_EXEC_TIMEOUT` on the sidecar.

 !!! note
     Each Application can only have one config management plugin configured at a time.
 If you're converting an existing plugin configured through the `argocd-cm` ConfigMap to a sidecar, make sure to update the plugin name to either `<metadata.name>-<spec.version>` if version was mentioned in the `ConfigManagementPlugin` spec or else just use `<metadata.name>`.
 You can also remove the name altogether and let the automatic discovery to identify the plugin.
 !!! note
     If a CMP renders blank manfiests, and `prune` is set to `true`, Argo CD will automatically remove resources.
 CMP plugin authors should ensure errors are part of the exit code.
 Commonly something like `kustomize build . | cat` won't pass errors because of the pipe.
 Consider setting `set -o pipefail` so anything piped will pass errors on failure.

-## Debugging a CMP
+## Debugging a CMP as a sidecar

 If you are actively developing a sidecar-installed CMP, keep a few things in mind: